Prioritizing work tasks is always a challenge. Learn different ways of prioritizing tasks by configuring your Kanban

-Apart from improving transparency, swimlanes can also serve as a tool for prioritizing work items on your Kanban board.
+Apart from improving transparency, swimlanes can also serve as a tool for prioritizing work tasks on your Kanban board.
 While columns divide your workflow into different stages (such as development, review, ready for delivery and etc.), swimlanes may be used in various ways like:

 In the first two cases, you can easily apply work prioritization.
 You just need to add an “expedite” swimlane on the top of your Kanban board.
 After this, every time when there is an urgent issue, you simply have to move it to the top swimlane.
 Furthermore, make sure that the team member related to this exact issue is working only on it.
 Until its completion.

 By using Kanban swimlanes for task prioritization, you can be sure that valuable work items will be completed prior to others.
 Furthermore, the visualization of the whole process will help you notice weak spots in your workflow and continuously improve it.